avestuk/kubecuttle/README.md

 ## Notes
 Used Cobra Generator to generate app
 * Ease of use
-* Cobra pretty standard in Go so people can easily navigate it.
+* Cobra pretty standard in Go so others could extend it easily.

+Uses Server Side Apply in order to deal with arbitrary resource Kinds.
+Downside of this is that there's no validation client side.

 ## Aim